 Customised Mobile Apps

 You’re probably already using a mobile app for your event management.
 Almost all event apps available on the market, free or paid, offer some degree of AI assistance.
 Make sure to choose apps that suit your purpose and can be customised according to your demands.
 Event apps add immense value if integrated successfully.

 3. Virtual and Augmented Reality

-Both VR and AR has been on the rise for the last couple of years, but only with the recent development of VR technology has it begun to appear in the mainstream.
-Creating virtual events and enhancing the experience of a live event is easier with VR today.
+Both VR and AR have been on the rise for the last couple of years, but only with the recent development of VR technology has it begun to appear in the mainstream.
+Creating virtual events and enhancing a live event experience is easier with VR today.